The page has been translated by Gen AI.

 Other1.2When a peak time exists but there is no load difference.

-• Cluster Calibration Cluster calibration applies when two systems are configured as a single cluster (One-to-one form).
-If a failure occurs on a single server, the remaining servers must handle the entire load required by the Application.
-In this case, if the system lacks a redundancy margin, overload makes normal operation difficult, so an additional redundancy margin must be provided.
-These reserve ratios vary depending on the cluster configuration.
-In an Active-Active architecture, each counterpart system should be set to a 100% reserve ratio, but this is uneconomical and inefficient, so a value of 1.3 ~ 1.5 is applied.
-The value applied varies with the number of Nodes, applying 1.4 ~ 1.5 for a 2-Node configuration and 1.3 for a 3-Node configuration.
-In an Active-Standby architecture, the actual service runs on one device, while the other is used as a backup system.
-This is a structure where, if a failure occurs, another standby device takes over the entire functionality of the affected equipment and performs the function.
-You do not need to apply a separate cluster correction value in this Active-Standby architecture.
+• Cluster Calibration Cluster calibration is applied when two systems are configured as a single cluster (one-to-one configuration).
+When a server experiences a failure, the remaining servers must bear the entire load that the application must handle.
+In this situation, without a system redundancy ratio, overload can impede normal operation, so an additional redundancy margin should be allocated.
+This reserve ratio varies depending on the cluster’s configuration.
+In an Active-Active architecture, each counterpart system should be set to a 100% reserve ratio, but this is uneconomical and inefficient, so a value of 1.3 to 1.5 is applied.
+The applied value varies depending on the number of Nodes, with 1.4 ~ 1.5 applied to a 2-Node configuration and 1.3 applied to a 3-Node configuration.
+In an Active-Standby architecture, the actual service runs on one device while the other is used as a standby system for fault tolerance.
+In the event of a failure, the entire functionality of the equipment is transferred to a standby device, where the function is executed.
+In this Active-Standby architecture, you do not need to apply a separate cluster correction factor.

 ClusteringNodeApplied value